|Nutrition Facts (per serving)|

 Many different kinds of meat can be used for indoor grilling.
 See this list of inexpensive cuts of meat which grill well.
 Boneless pork chops, chicken and fish fillets will also do well on the hot stone.

-- Sliced fruit such as pineapple, green apple, peaches
+1/2 cup sliced fruit, such as pineapple, green apple, peaches

 Prepare several sauces.
 Most sauces are based on yogurt, sour cream or tomato juice, although you can make a variety including cheese, mayonnaise and anything else you can think of.
 Here are a few sauce ideas.
-Use these as a jumping off place and create your own.
+Use these as a jumping-off place and create your own.
 Keep sauces cool (or warm) until serving time.

 Add to one cup of yogurt (add a pinch of baking soda as needed to cut down the acid):